 Our default mode is that we are willing to tell and show what we are doing.
 Unfortunately this would lead to losing absolute focus for the actual lightshow and on the other hand it would harm whatever we were about to tell our latest fan.
 There is more then just a chance that specially the most important details will get lost.
 And that goes too for the aspirant lightshower.
 So we would love to say: "Sure, come on up".
 But we will not, as the circumstances are not right for a proper conversation.

 Our video tutorials provide you with the information you need for creating fine images.
 It is even better when the tutorials inspire you so much that you start inventing your own type of slides or tricks that surprise you and us as well.
 In case you somehow get lost in a faltering slide, please tell us.
 In case you are happy with your results, please show us.

 How about a live tutorial?
 A live tutorial best be dedicated to just one specific subject.
 For the sake of clearity, let us pretend you want to learn about (y)our kitslides.
 LIGHTSHOW SPHINX shows up with the hard- and software and the liquids in a still to choose studio or venue.
 Together we'll work our way through everything, from scratch to impressive and stunningly beautiful kitslide images.
 When we are finished, you know all about kitslides and you can make all images with kitslides that we can make.
 Really?
 No, almost.
 Because there is always a possibility that your and our enthusiasm gets in the way too much.
 That you want to master too much of the repertoire in too short a time.
 It just depends of the distractions you experience by what your eyes pushes to your attention.
 Along the way, best thing that can happen, is you sort of develope the 'eye' that you need for improving your skills and knowledge in the field of light showing.

+Sharing is a good thing.
+Especially if you share something you like.
 Passing it on to you and to generations to come is the most reliable way to preserve.